SwissDataScienceCenter/renku/docs/user/templates.rst

 .. note::

-    We use JupyterLab as the default web interface for interactive environments.
+    We use JupyterLab as the default web interface for sessions.
     If you work in R, you may prefer to have RStudio.
 This can be achieved by using `/rstudio` as the ``default_url`` instead of `/lab`.